All Products

 Calculates the proximity of query terms in the title.

-The value is in the range [0, length(title)].
-A value of 0 indicates that there are terms that cannot be matched.
+The returned value is in the range [0, length(title)].
+A value of 0 indicates that at least one term cannot be matched.

 proximity_min_dist

-Calculates the proximity of query terms in the title (minimum pairwise distance).
+Calculates the proximity of query terms in the title based on the minimum pairwise distance.

-The value is in the range [0, length(title)+1].
-A value of length(title)+1 indicates that no terms are matched.
+The returned value is in the range [0, length(title) + 1].
+A value of length(title) + 1 indicates that no matching term pairs were found.

 proximity_max_dist

-Calculates the proximity of query terms in the title (maximum pairwise distance).
+Calculates the proximity of query terms in the title based on the maximum pairwise distance.

-The value is in the range [0, length(title)+1].
-A value of length(title)+1 indicates that no terms are matched.
+The returned value is in the range [0, length(title) + 1].
+A value of length(title) + 1 indicates that no matching term pairs were found.

 proximity_avg_dist

-Calculates the proximity of query terms in the title (average pairwise distance).
+Calculates the proximity of query terms in the title based on the average pairwise distance.

-The value is in the range [0, length(title)+1].
-A value of length(title)+1 indicates that no terms are matched.
+The returned value is in the range [0, length(title) + 1].
+A value of length(title) + 1 indicates that no matching term pairs were found.

-The calculation method for Term Proximity Measures features is described in the paper "An Exploration of Proximity Measures in Information Retrieval".
+The calculation methods for these term proximity measures are based on the paper "An Exploration of Proximity Measures in Information Retrieval".

-• MinCover is defined as the length of the shortest document segment that covers each query term at least once in a document.
+• MinCover is defined as the length of the shortest document segment that covers each query term at least once.

 Configuration